 If you’re always getting a busy shift but still want to brush up your critical thinking skills while on the go, then Prognosis: Your Diagnosis shouldn’t be out of your list of nursing games.
 This app can help you assess your knowledge about diseases, test your clinical knowledge, and apply what you know in a risk-free environment.

 The game presents engaging scenarios that will really test you out as a nurse.
-Available in iOS devices, this game is designed for busy people like you.
+Available on iOS devices, this game is designed for busy people like you.

-Nursing Words and Terms features more than 1,000 words and terms that nurses should know.
+Study Shack features more than 1,000 words and terms that nurses should know.
+Choose from crosswords, unscramble, and more.

 Learning new words can be painful and hard.
 But this educational game will take both away because it is fun to play and goes from simple nursing words and terms to harder ones.